miryor/obsidian-reminder-ntfy/docs/google-tasks-auth.md

 ## Overview

 This integration allows you to synchronize your Obsidian reminders (specifically, checklist items with reminder syntax) with a designated list in your Google Tasks account.
 This provides a way to see and potentially manage your Obsidian reminders outside of Obsidian.
+Note: The Google Tasks API doesn't recognize times, only dates.
+A request to recognize time has been an open request for many years and Google doesn't seem to want to change this.

 Currently, the synchronization is primarily **one-way** (Obsidian -> Google Tasks).
 However, the sync process _can_ detect if a task linked to an Obsidian reminder has been **completed or deleted** directly in Google Tasks and update the Obsidian reminder accordingly on the next sync.